Walking Regent's Canal (4th day)

 Paddington

-I took the 74 line bus to Earl's Court Station and transferred to an underground train to Paddington.
-After that, I walked north for ten minutes and arrived at Little Venice easily.
-I thought Regent's Canal walk started then.
-It would take 30 minutes to Regent's Park.
+I took the No. 74 bus to Earl’s Court Station and transferred to the Underground for Paddington.
+From there, I walked north for about ten minutes and reached Little Venice without any trouble.
+I assumed the Regent’s Canal walk began there and that it would take about thirty minutes to reach Regent’s Park.

 Little Venice